 Thus, it was quite a breakthrough when researchers figured out that blocking PCSK9 causes an increase in LDL receptors in the liver — which causes a decrease in overall cholesterol levels.

-These PCSK9 gain-of-function variants that increase LDL are also linked to an increased risk of heart disease and stroke.
+Interestingly, PCSK9 gain-of-function variants that increase LDL are also linked to an increased risk of heart disease and stroke.

-These loss-of-function variants are linked with lower lifetime LDL cholesterol levels and a lower risk of heart disease. [ref]
+Therefore, loss-of-function variants are linked with lower lifetime LDL cholesterol levels and a lower risk of heart disease. [ref]

-PCSK9 Variants associated with decreased LDL-cholesterol (less PCSK9 enzyme function):
+PCSK9 variants associated with decreased LDL-cholesterol (less PCSK9 enzyme function):